Ponte dei Pugni – Where The Ancient Tradition of Fistfights Took Place:

 The banning of weapons didn’t stop the fights and neither were the authorities able to limit the number of fights.
 Even the nobles got into the act and would build temporary bridges so that their visitors could be entertained with the battles.
 The fights became so frequent that after a bloody clash in 1705 the government intervened and banned any further gathering at bridges.
 Jail sentences of five years or more awaited those who broke the law.

 When walking across Ponte dei Pugni, remember to look at the stone footprints which marked the starting posts for these fights.
 The first time we crossed this bridge we were so focused on the canal views that we missed the footprints.

-Of the many other bridges that had been used as a battleground in the war of fists, there is one other bridge with footprints in stone in Campo Santa Fosca in Cannaregio.Hopefully these tips have been helpful.
-What do you think?
+Of the many other bridges that had been used as a battleground in the war of fists, there is one other bridge with footprints in stone in Campo Santa Fosca in Cannaregio.Ideas anyone?